Summer Reading 2013

 - Current Juniors will choose from the English IV list.

 Is this graded?
 You bet!
 You will be graded over your summer reading.
 When you return to school next fall, your English teacher will assess if you read the book and your ability to convey an understanding or analysis of the book you read.
-The summer reading will be worth 25-30 points at the start of the 2012-13 school year.
-NOTE: realize that your teacher may add another graded assignment related to summer reading that will be worth even more points.
-Each teacher will have his/her own method for assessing you (and you can bet that summarizing SparkNotes won’t be an option J).
+The summer reading will be worth 25-30 points at the start of the 2013-14 school year.
+NOTE: Realize that your teacher may add another graded assignment related to summer reading that will be worth even more points.
+Each teacher will have his/her own method for assessing you (and you can bet that summarizing SparkNotes won’t be an option).

 If you have questions regarding summer reading, please see Mr. Sprehe, Mr. Lum, your current English teacher, or Mr. Hogan (plus, he often has candy in his office).

 T-shirt bonus!
 As part of our desire to encourage reading, we have the summer reading challenge.
-Any student who reads 2,012 pages or ten books will receive a t-shirt, which was specially designed by a Jesuit student.
+Any student who reads 2,013 pages or ten books will receive a t-shirt, which was specially designed by a Jesuit student.
 Your parents must verify that you have read the books, and you can pass along that info to the library.
+Thank you to BC Graphics for supplying the t-shirts!
 For more details stop by the library!